CodeForPittsburgh/CivicHackingIsForEveryone/markdown/resources.md

 > Be interested.
 Be involved.
 Meet people.

 * Find out what really motivates you in your community.
-* Look up and attend meetings for your local community organizations. (see
+* Look up and attend meetings for your local community organizations.
 * When you start talking to other people, you gain new perspectives that may influence your activism.